 The Singer Featherweight (and 301) was specifically designed for you to easily service and maintain.
 "But where do I start?!"

-Sewing Doc is ready to offer you this
+Sewing Doc is almost ready to offer you this

 EXCLUSIVE, new-style learning experience

 so that you are never going at it alone!

 We'll teach you the SDOCS method, the EXACT same procedures we use in the Sewing Doc professional service shop located in Cumming, Georgia.
 Here's how it all breaks down:

 Here you'll begin learning how to identify machine models, understanding the Singer serial number system, the anatomy of a machine to identify missing parts, and how to assess how much work needs to be done on your machine.
 We'll also talk about tools and materials you'll need.